How to write a research paper

 4. Define your research question

-To produce a well-structured and focused paper, it is imperative to formulate a clear and precise research question that will guide your work.
-Your research question must be informed by the existing literature and tailored to the scope and objectives of your project.
-By refining your focus, you can produce a thoughtful and engaging paper that effectively communicates your ideas to your readers.
+A clear, precise guides your work and keeps the paper focused.
+Your research question should be informed by the existing literature and tailored to the scope and objectives of your project.
+Refining your focus helps you produce a thoughtful, engaging paper that communicates your ideas effectively.

 5. Write a thesis statement

-A thesis statement is a one-to-two-sentence summary of your research paper's main argument or direction.
-It serves as an overall guide to summarize the overall intent of the research paper for you and anyone wanting to know more about the research.
+A thesis statement is a one-to-two-sentence summary of your research paper’s main argument or direction.
+It serves as a guide to the paper’s intent—for you and for anyone wanting to know more about the research.

 A strong thesis statement is:

-• Concise and clear: Explain your case in simple sentences (avoid covering multiple ideas).
-It might help to think of this section as an elevator pitch.
+- Concise and clear: Explain your case in simple sentences and avoid covering multiple ideas.
+Think of it as an elevator pitch.

-• Specific: Ensure that there is no ambiguity in your statement and that your summary covers the points argued in the paper.
+- Specific: Ensure there’s no ambiguity in your statement and that your summary covers the points argued in the paper.

-• Debatable: A thesis statement puts forward a specific argument––it is not merely a statement but a debatable point that can be analyzed and discussed.
+- Debatable: A thesis statement puts forward a specific argument—not merely a statement but a debatable point that can be analyzed and discussed.

 Here are three thesis statement examples from different disciplines: